 13. Event marketing solution

-An event landing page, beacon technology, and email follow-up software are all valuable for marketing your event, but integrating them can be difficult.
-That’s why best-in-class marketers leverage event technologies with all-in-one tools that allow them to see the big picture, and provide prospects moreevant and on-target communication.
+An event post-click landing page, beacon technology, and email follow-up software are all valuable for marketing your event, but integrating them can be difficult.
+That’s why best-in-class marketers leverage event technologies with all-in-one tools that allow them to see the big picture, and provide prospects more relevant and on-target communication.
 They can help teams promote their event before with things like custom invitations, engage with their business during via custom apps, and report the results afterward with powerful analytics.

-What it’s used for: Providing an integrated marketing experience for events before, during, and after
+Usage: Providing an integrated marketing experience for events before, during, and after

 Top marketers’ adoption rate vs. all others: 42% to 21%

 You can’t make informed business decisions without all the facts.
 Integrating your software to create a seamless customer journey is important, but so is integrating your software to get a better view of your business’s performance.

 Business intelligence tools pull critical data from different departments, documents, and other software, to provide decision-makers with the information they need to choose where to go next.

 Usage: Data collection and analysis on a large scale

 Top marketers’ adoption rate vs. all others: 33% to 27%